 \section{Efficient Construction and Implementation}

 Below, some comments on computational aspects of the proposed LS- and $\ell^1$-CFs are provided.
-The corresponding Matlab code, which was also used to produce the subsequent numerical tests, can be found at \cite{glaubitz2020github}.
+The Matlab code that was used to produce the subsequent numerical tests can be found at \cite{glaubitz2020github}.